smanikantam/save-tabs/readme.md

 2. A popup will appear with a list of URLs from all open tabs.

-3. Optionally, you can enable "Auto update" to automatically update the list when you switch tabs.

-4. Click on the "Download Text" button to save the URLs as a text file.
+3. Click on the "Download Text" button to save the URLs as a text file.

 ## Contributions